-He said there was no Muslim country included in the list of first 10 halal meat exporters; although Pakistan, Sudan and other Muslim countries had a big potential for exporting the halal meat.
+He said there was no Muslim country included in the list of the first 10 halal meat exporters; although Pakistan, Sudan,, and other Muslim countries had a big potential for exporting the halal meat.

-Sakhawat added that the term halal meat did not mean the meat only, but also included more than 26 industries, based on the bi-products of halal meat, such as bone crashing, gelatin, sausages, leather and other industries.
+Sakhawat added that the term halal meat did not mean the meat only, but also included more than 26 industries, based on the bi-products of halal meat, such as bone crushing, gelatin, sausages, leather,, and other industries.

 Justice (r) Khaleelur Rahman said that the government was working to introduce Pakistan to the world. as a Halal Kitchen

-“Pakistan has the potential of becoming a market of halal food in the world, Khaleel said, adding, “However, there is a need for marketing in the international halal market in a proper manner.”
+“Pakistan has the potential of becoming a market of halal food in the world, Khaleel said, adding, “However, there is a need for marketing in the international halal market properly.”

 He stressed the need for strengthening the farmers so that a large number of livestock and their products could be supplied to the international market.